weilingx46/workshop-ws-5-10-deployment-docker/README.md

          # Run app.py when the container launches
          CMD ["python", "app.py"]

-3. Create two new files by calling ```atom requirements.txt app.py```.
+3. Create two new files by running ```atom requirements.txt app.py```.
 Make sure they are in the same folder as Dockerfile.

 4. Please copy the following code into ```requirements.txt```:
     ```
     Flask
     Redis
     ```
  And this code into app.py:

          from flask import Flask
          from redis import Redis, RedisError
          import os